Trusts: Basic Principals of Living Trusts

 Trust Situs

 The trust situs, or its home jurisdiction, is (1) the state in which the trust is formed or (2) the state law to which the trust is expressly made subject by means of a choice of law provision in the trust agreement.
-Making a trust involving Texas property subject to the laws of a state other than Texas (South Dakota, for example, which probably has the most favorable trust laws in the U.S.) may or may not be successful, if challenged, based on whether or not the trust or its participants have sufficient minimum connections to the other state.
+Making a trust involving Texas property subject to the laws of a state other than Texas (South Dakota, for example, which has favorable trust laws) may or may not be successful, if challenged, based on whether or not the trust or its participants have sufficient minimum connections to the other state.
 These connections could include residency of the trustee, any trust property that may be located there, or a non-nominal trust bank account in the foreign jurisdiction.

 Regardless of whether or not sufficient minimum connections can be demonstrated at the time the trust is established, it is nonetheless the best practice for the trust agreement to include among a trustee’s powers the express prerogative to change the legal situs of the trust.